Nataliasem/loaderdata_spa/README.md

 # Loaderdata

-## Simple single-page-application for storing files
+## Single-page-application for storing files

-Features:

-- create your oun library,
-- organize files in the way you want,
-- preview, download and share files.

 ### How to start